What is an IVA?

 Additionally, the Insolvency Service will take your details off the register and inform the three main credit reference agencies in the UK – Experian, Equifax and Callcredit – to update their records.
 We recommend you also get copies of your credit reports from each of the agencies a 4 or 5 weeks after you receive a completion certificate to make sure that your details are now updated and correct.

-There are lenders who will consider applications after a sufficient amount of time has passed to show that your finances are back on their feet – maybe three years.
-Some lenders will even be happy to lend if the IVA was quite recent, if they can see it was settled.
+There are lenders who will consider applications after sufficient time has passed.
+If you can show that your finances are back on their feet – maybe three years.
+Some lenders may be happy to lend if the IVA was recent and they can see it was settled.